jjaguayo/docker-stacks/README.md

 * Jupyter Notebook 4.3
 * Scientific Python Stack
+* Python 3
+* Python 2
 * Nengo 2.3.1

 # Basic Usage

 After installing Docker, the following command downloads an image from DockerHub and starts a container using the image `jjaguayo/nengo-scipy-jupyter`.
 The image has a Jupyter notebook server, listening for HTTP connections on port 8888, capable of running Nengo models.

 ```
     docker run -it --restart=always -p 8888:8888 jjaguayo/nengo-scipy-jupyter